 Rappler CEO and 2021 Nobel Peace Prize Laureate Maria Ressa has encouraged international cooperation to counter disinformation globally.

 This toxic combination is precisely what the project "Together against Disinformation" aims to alert participants to.
-In addition, it encourages discussion between young media users and professional journalists."
+In addition, it encourages discussion between young media users and professional journalists.

 "In this project, civil society, academics, and media professionals come together to identify the key consequences of disinformation at the local level," said Urban.
 "This enables the media professionals to better understand the information needs and media habits of the younger generation.
-At the same time, the young adults see how professional journalists work and how fact-based, ethical journalism differs from the information disorder they're confronted with on social media.
+At the same time, the young adults see how professional journalists work and how fact-based, ethical journalism differs from the information disorder they're confronted with on social media."

-Following the dialogue sessions and training workshops, the participants work as MIL trainers and pass on their new knowledge and skills to young people in their organizations and communities.
+Following the dialogue sessions and training workshops, participants work as MIL trainers and pass on their new knowledge and skills to young people in their organizations and communities.
 They also create social media MIL campaigns for their target groups.

 Clockwise from upper left: Farhana Makol, Abdul Hafiz Malawani, Jene-Anne Pangue, Ghandamra Mae Burungawan, Lovely Gil Malupa, during a training session in Cagayan de Oro in the Philippines.